businessideas2ai/jupyterhub_application_for_mutiluser/README.md

 This is milestone2's code.
 You can see this code.
-After we complete milestone3 we will provide all commands and dumentation.
+After we complete milestone3 we will provide all commands and documentation.
 THANK YOU